error-tracker/yii2-log-target/README.md

 To configure the [log
 target](https://www.yiiframework.com/doc/guide/2.0/en/runtime-logging#log-targets)
-in your application you can add the below config, then when ever there is a server side error it will be added to the file log as it normally would, and be sent to error tracker where you can see it on the site.
+in your application, add the below config.
+Whenever there is a server side error this will be added to the file log as it normally would.
+Additionally this will be sent to the error tracker dashboard, for easy searches, alerts and other handy tools.

 ```php
 'log' => [